FarahIbrar/CFG-SQL-Deloitte/Week 8/final_project_db/README.md

 ## Additional Notes
 - The `.xlsx` files contain extensive data which may require downloading to preview fully.
-- For a detailed exploration of the code and database structure, open the `CCDXI_db.sql` file.
+- For a detailed exploration of the code and database structure, open the `CCXI_db.sql` file.
 - More information on the project, including the final project code, can be found in the README file located in the main Week 8 folder.